Jozty/website/content/functions/findLast.md

 ---
 title: FindLast function
-description: Check whether two objects have same value, for the specific property.
+description: Gives the last element of the list which matches the predicate, or `undefined` if no element matches.
-keywords: FindLast
+keywords: FindLast, Find, Last, Find Last
 ---

 ## FindLast